OfficeDev/Office-Add-in-samples/Samples/word-blazor-add-in/README.md

 # Create a Blazor Webassembly Word add-in

 This sample shows how to build a Word add-in using .NET Blazor technologies.
-Blazor Webassembly allows you to build your addins using .NET, C# and JavaScript to interact with the OfficeJS API.
-The add-in uses JavaScript to work with the document and Office JS APIs, but you build the user interface and all other non-Office interactions in C# and .NET Core Blazor technologies.

 - Work with Blazor Webassembly in the context of Office.
 - Build cross-platform Office Add-ins using Blazor, C# and JavaScript Interop.